LeandroGarSantos/bestbuy/README.md

-# bestbuy Test 3
+# bestbuy 2.0

-mais um
+#Pytest application, in the BestBuy project